jdassink/beamforming/README.md

 **ccts**

 Cross-correlation Trace Stacking algorithm (e.g., Gibbons, 2015), beamforms pair-wise cross-correlation functions over a horizontal grid of slowness values.
-This algorithm can be considered as a cross-over between ``timefisher`` and ``ccts``.
+This algorithm can be considered as a cross-over between ``timefisher`` and ``tdoa``.

 --